Sijiu/EffectiveOpenSource/README.md

 Open source upkeep
 ------------------

- * Move fast and break things--just not our things!
+ * Move fast and break things—just not our things!

    As more people begin contributing and using your project its scope may expand or deviate from your original vision.
 If the project is being used